rminer57/UAVs/README.md

 # UAVs

-All about unmanned aerial vehicles (UAVs), aka 'drones'.
+All about unmanned aerial vehicles (UAVs) or unmanned aerial systems (UAS), aka 'drones'.